 Provenance: Unknown.
 Probably Thomas Jefferson; by descent to Ellen and Joseph Coolidge; by descent to Thomas Jefferson Coolidge, Jr.; by gift to the Massachusetts Historical Society

 Historical Notes: This study for a version of Monticello very different from the one built is attributed to Robert Mills.
-Fiske Kimball, who first published the drawing in 1916 considered it "probably little more than an exercise" by the young architect.
-He noted that it "showed little regard for expense or practical consideration." and that some of the details were "inconsonant with Jefferson's academic and classical ideals."
+Fiske Kimball, who first published the drawing in 1916, considered it "probably little more than an exercise" by the young architect.1 He noted that it "showed little regard for expense or practical consideration," and that some of the details were "inconsonant with Jefferson's academic and classical ideals."2

 In plan the differences that are readily noticeable from the house as built are the porticoes; the octagonal parlor ("saloon-room"); the elliptical piazzas; the alignment of the passages that connect the dependencies to the house; the series of rooms with fireplaces in the northwest dependencies; and the arcades indicated along the face of the dependencies.
 There are many other intriguing differences, such as the configuration of the interior stairs; the location of interior doorways; and the number and location of windows.

-The extent to which Mills drew on sources from Jefferson is not known, but nowhere are there drawings and notes by Jefferson that suggest the complete plan and elevation rendered by Mills.
+The extent to which Mills drew on sources from Jefferson is not known, but nowhere are there drawings and notes by Jefferson that suggest the complete plan and elevation rendered by Mills.6

-6. Jefferson listed the sashes to be reused from the first house.
-The six pair or walnut sashes from the north and south attics were for "6. windows of skyroom."
+5. Jefferson listed the sashes to be reused from the first house.
+The six pair of walnut sashes from the north and south attics were for "6. windows of skyroom."
 Nichols, no. 146.

-7. Gene Waddell made the same connection between the fenestration shown by Mills and first planned by Jefferson, but was willing to state, "Despite the extravagance, Jefferson did not adopt a design that was similar, if not identical, to the one he later had Robert Mills draw for him, as is confirmed by the amount of glass he ordered for circular windows in 1792."
-Gene Waddell, "The First Monticello,"Journal of the Society of Architectural Historians' 46 (March 1987): 24-25.
+6. Gene Waddell made the same connection between the fenestration shown by Mills and first planned by Jefferson, but was willing to state, "Despite the extravagance, Jefferson did not adopt a design that was similar, if not identical, to the one he later had Robert Mills draw for him, as is confirmed by the amount of glass he ordered for circular windows in 1792."
+Gene Waddell, "The First Monticello,"Journal of the Society of Architectural Historians 46, no. 1 (March 1987): 24-25.